jonfelixrico/personal-site/src/modules/portfolio/data/draw-together/draw-together.md

 Draw together is an online drawing tool where multiple people can join in and draw along.
-The idea to create this demo app is inspired by [Skribbl](https://skribbl.io), but functionality-wise is like [Flockmod](https://flockmod.com) and [Aggie.io](https://aggie.io) but very, _very_ bare-bones.
+The idea to create this demo app is inspired by [Skribbl](https://skribbl.io), but functionality-wise is like [Flockmod](https://flockmod.com) and [Aggie.io](https://aggie.io) although very, _very_ bare-bones.

-It is a single-page application made with React (with Vite as its bundler) on the front-end; and Express.js on the back-end, utilizing Socket\.IO to the real time multi-player functionality happen.
+It is a single-page application made with React on the front-end; and Express.js on the back-end, utilizing Socket\.IO to the real time multi-player functionality happen.